Ajiboyefemifaith/AFRICA-COVID-19-EDA/README.md

 # AFRICA-COVID-19-EDA
-This is my first data analysis project
+This is my first data analysis project.

-#DATA
+# DATA
 coa:data set that was scrapped from the web
 top10_confirmed: data set for top 10 countries with COVID-19 in Africa top10_death:data set for top 10 countries with COVID-19 death in Africa